 Great customer experience

 Among major issuers, American Express has a top-notch customer service reputation.
 In addition to a highly rated mobile app, American Express offers 24/7 customer service and an online chat feature for finding quick answers to simple questions.
 In J.D.
-Power’s 2021 U.S. Credit Card Satisfaction, the issuer scored 838, landing the top spot among 11 major credit card issuers.
+Power’s 2021 U.S. Credit Card Satisfaction Survey, the issuer scored 838, landing the top spot among 11 major credit card issuers.

 Unparalleled perks, especially for foodies

 Points aren’t the only key benefit of the American Express Gold Card.
 There are several other perks that cardholders must take advantage of if they want to recoup the card’s annual fee and then some, ranging from luxury travel benefits to dining credits.

 - Pick your card art– New and existing card members can choose between the classic Amex Gold card art or the Rose Gold Amex design.
 Once available only for a limited time, the popular Rose Gold design is now a permanent option.